Israeli–Lebanese conflict: 2023–present Israel–Hezbollah conflict

+(For an up-to-date, interactive, detailed map of the current military situation, see here.)

 On 8 October 2023, Hezbollah launched guided rockets and artillery shells at Israeli-occupied positions in Shebaa Farms during the 2023 Gaza war.
 Israel retaliated with drone strikes and artillery fire on Hezbollah positions near the Golan Heights–Lebanon border, since then a conflict has broken out between militants, (Note: The list of groups includes Hezbollah, the Amal Movement, the Lebanese Resistance Brigades, Hamas, the Palestinian Islamic Jihad, and the Popular Front for the Liberation of Palestine) and Israel on the border.

 On 2 January, Israel conducted an airstrike in the Dahieh neighborhood of Beirut, resulting in the assassination of Saleh al-Arouri, the deputy chairman of the Hamas political bureau.

 on 30 September 2024 Israel launched an invasion of Lebanon against Hezbollah.

-On April 2025, Hezbollah signaled willingness to discuss disarmament with President Joseph Aoun, on the condition that Israel withdraws from five southern hilltop positions and halts its strikes.
+In April 2025, Hezbollah signaled willingness to discuss disarmament with President Joseph Aoun, on the condition that Israel withdraws from five southern hilltop positions and halts its strikes.
 Aoun, under rising pressure, seeks to bring all weapons under state control.
 The group, weakened by the 2024 conflict, insists Israel must act first before any transfer of arms.

 On 5 July 2025, Israel carried out four drone attacks on cities in southern Lebanon resulting in one death and several injuries.
-Lebanon’s Ministry of Public Health said that an “Israeli enemy drone attack on a vehicle” in the Saf al-Hawa area in the city of Bint Jbeil “killed one person and wounded two others.”; a second attack on the same area was conducted following this.
+Lebanon's Ministry of Public Health said that an “Israeli enemy drone attack on a vehicle” in the Saf al-Hawa area in the city of Bint Jbeil “killed one person and wounded two others.”; a second attack on the same area was conducted following this.
 The Ministry also reported that another Israeli drone attack wounded one person in Shebaa earlier that morning.
 Another drone attack was made on the town of Chaqra, in the Bint Jbeil District, wounding two people.

 On 30 October, Israeli troops stormed a municipal hall in Blida, Marjayoun District, in southern Lebanon and killed an employee who was asleep.
 In response, Lebanese president Joseph Aoun ordered the Armed Forces to repel any Israeli incursions, marking a possible new front to the conflict.